-Predator Free Wānaka is a community-led group started to encourage more locals to trap pest species on their properties, and to set up and manage trap lines around Wānaka, Hāwea, Hāwea Flat, Albert Town, Luggate and Queensberry.
+Predator Free Wānaka is a community-led initiative, run by volunteers who set up and manage trap lines around Wānaka, Hāwea, Hāwea Flat, Albert Town, and Luggate.

-We currently manage over 600 traps across 20 lines on public land, targeting a wide range of introduced predators – mice, rats, hedgehogs, possums, stoats, ferrets and weasels.
+We currently manage over 1,100 traps across more than 30 lines on public land, targeting a wide range of introduced predators – mice, rats, hedgehogs, possums, stoats, ferrets and weasels.

 In addition, we’ve helped set up more than 400 traps on private land.

-Since our group formed, thousands of predators have been removed from our local environment by trapping within our projects on public land.
-All of the trapping work was done by our network of over 120 dedicated volunteers.
+Since our group formed, thousands of predators have been removed from our local environment by trapping.

 Our objective is to scale up our trapping network to cover more ground and link up existing trap lines.
 Thousands more traps and plenty of people power will be needed to achieve this goal!

 The benefits of our mahi?
-More native birds, lizards and invertebrates in our backyards, reserves, waterways and mountains… all contributing their ‘ecosystem services’ to the environment, making the Wānaka region an even more amazing place to live!
+More native birds, skinks, geckos and lizards in our public land, backyards, and mountains… all contributing their ‘ecosystem services’ to the environment, making the Wānaka region an even more amazing place to live!

 To help, we invite you to get involved.